Charge at Krojanty: Aftermath and myth

 The Polish cavalry charge stopped the German pursuit for the day, and the units of Czersk Operational Group were able to withdraw southwards unopposed.
 Also, it took the Germans several hours to reorganise and continue the advance.
-On 2 September 1939 the 18th Pomeranian Uhlans Regiment was decorated by Gen. Stanisław Grzmot-Skotnicki, the commander of the Operational Group, with his own Virtuti Militari medal for valour shown in combat.
+On 2 September 1939 the 18th Pomeranian Uhlans Regiment was decorated by General Stanisław Grzmot-Skotnicki, the commander of the Operational Group, with his own Virtuti Militari medal for valour shown in combat.

 The same day, German war correspondents were brought to the battlefield, together with two journalists from Italy.
-They were shown the corpses of Polish cavalrymen and their horses as well as German tanks that had arrived at the place after the battle.
-One of the Italian correspondents, Indro Montanelli, sent home an article, in which he described the bravery and heroism of Polish soldiers, who charged German tanks with sabres and lances.
-Although such a charge did not happen, and there were no tanks used during combat, the myth was used by German propaganda during the war.
-German propaganda magazine Die Wehrmacht reported on 13 September that the Poles had gravely underestimated German weapons, as Polish propaganda had suggested that German armoured vehicles were covered only with a sheet metal, which led to a grotesque attack.
+They were shown the corpses of Polish cavalrymen and their horses as well as German tanks that had arrived after the battle.
+One of the Italian correspondents, Indro Montanelli, sent home an article in which he described the bravery and heroism of Polish soldiers, who charged German tanks with sabres and lances.
+Although such a charge did not happen, and there were no tanks used during combat, the myth was used in German propaganda during the war.
+German propaganda magazine Die Wehrmacht reported on 13 September that the Poles had gravely underestimated German weapons, as Polish propaganda had suggested that German armoured vehicles were covered only with sheet metal, which led to a grotesque attack.

-After World War II ended, the myth was still used by Soviet propaganda as an example of stupidity of prewar Polish commanders, who allegedly did not prepare their country for the war but wasted their soldiers' blood.
-As late as the 1990s, the myth was still being taught in history classes in some high schools and colleges.